How to Waterproof the Deck You are Building

 Under-Deck Drainage Systems

+Installing a deck drainage system during construction is the best way to waterproof under your entire deck.
+A deck drainage system diverts water away from the joists and beams.
 An over-the-joist deck drainage system such as Trex RainEscape provides 100% protection from the damage caused by wood repeatedly getting wet.
-This type of deck drainage system covers and protects the entire wooden substructure.
-It can be installed with a composite or wood deck.
+It covers and protects all of the wooden substructure and can be installed with a composite or wooden deck.

 Under-Deck Drainage Installation

-√ Staple gun
+- Staple gun

-√ Caulk gun
+- Caulk gun

 Step 1: Install the Trex RainEscape Downspout

 Cut downspouts along with one 12″ or 16″ side on score mark, based on joist spacing.
-Install all downspouts along one rim joist and/or ledger board; cut outside toward open deck bay.
+Install all downspouts along one rim joist and/or ledger board; cut outside toward the open deck bay.
 The downspout should extend 1″ into the gutter: cut or extend as necessary.

 Step 2: Install the Trex RainEscape Trough

-This is the most involved step.
+Installing the trough is the most involved step.
 When working with the Trex RainEscape trough material, ensure that the smooth/shiny side always faces up.
 Do not seam or overlap the troughs to extend its length.

 Get complete instructions and watch a video to ensure a quality installation.

-Step 3: Follow Step 2 for Remaining Joists
+Step 3: Follow Step 2 For Remaining Joists

 Step 4: Tape All Seams

-Tips For Installation
+Tips for Installation

 - Make all joists straight and square.

-- Add outlets to gutter every 12′ – 14′.
+- Add outlets to the gutter every 12′ – 14′.

 - Cover all joists and blocking with trough material, then tape.